 JWA's process is documented in a new book by the same title.
 More than just an exhibition catalogue, this 152-page book reveals the ideas and design philosophy embedded in the ongoing practice of JWA.

-Uro's newest title is a companion to any understanding of Wardle's pavilion and beautifully transports the reader to the installation in Venice and inside the mind of its architect.
+Uro's newest title is a companion to any understanding of Wardle's installation and beautifully transports the reader to Venice and inside the mind of its architect.

 Through detailed photographs and essays by John Wardle (Principal Architect John Wardle Architects), Max Delany (Artistic Director and CEO of Australian Centre for Contemporary Art) and Rory Hyde (Curator of Contemporary Architecture and Urbanism at the Victoria and Albert Museum), the development of Somewhere Other is brought to life.